 Does this sound familiar?.
-A heat wave is covering the Daytona Beach area and the air conditioner in your home begins blowing out warm air or stops running completely.
-Along with hundreds of other people in our town, you grab the phone to call your HVAC specialist, as you and your family brave the heat.
-While some A/C issues absolutely require a professional to service them, here are a few tips that can be used to minimize the possibility of this happening to you this summer.
+A heat wave is covering the Daytona Beach area and the air conditioner in your home starts blowing out warm air or stops running entirely.
+Along with hundreds of other people in our town, you grab the phone to call your HVAC specialist, and suffer with the heat until they arrive.
+While not all A/C problems can be prevented, here are a few tips that can be used to minimize the possibility of this happening to you this summer.

 Max-Out the Air Flow

-A properly operating central air system must be able to pull the air through the unit, including recirculating air from within your home.
+A properly operating central air system must be able to pull the air through the unit, including recirculating air inside your home.
 If this process is obstructed in any way, it can result in trouble and repair costs.
-To ensure your air conditioner has the air flow it needs, make sure to keep space around the vents - indoors and outside.
-This includes cutting back vegetation and cleaning dirt away from vents.
+To ensure your air conditioner has the air flow it needs, make sure to keep the area clear around the vents - indoors and outside.
+This includes scaling back vegetation and cleaning dirt away from vents.

 Use a Programmable Thermostat